 "Daughter."
 Rakshata corrected.

-"Daughter, Janni."
+"Daughter, Neha."
 Rakshata repeated again, looking quite annoyed at the fact she had to do so.

-Her earlier jubilance now replaced with nervousness, Captain Janni Dakkar, Rakshata's personal aide-de-camp in the Black Knights' Science Corps, reached up to pull against her uniform's collar.
+Her earlier jubilance now replaced with nervousness, Captain Neha Shankar, Rakshata's personal aide-de-camp in the Black Knights' Science Division, reached up to pull against her uniform's collar.
 "With respect Colonel, I thought all of your 'children' were males.
-Wasn't that what you told Major Inoue before?"
+Wasn't that what you told Major Sugiyama before?"

 Rakshata eyed the younger girl as if she had grown a second head.
-"How long have you been working for me Janni?"
+"How long have you been working for me Neha?"

-The younger girl, though not having been in Colonel Chawla's command as long as others, knew better than to answer that with anything beyond an apology.
+The younger girl, who had idolized her commander with complete devotion, knew better than to answer that with anything beyond an apology.
 "Of course ma'am.
 My apologies."

-"I did, but he does not understand why you would need five hundred tons of charonium transferred to this site."
-Janni stated.
+"I did, but he does not understand why you would need five hundred tons of charonium transferred to this site," Neha stated.

 "Ma'am!"
-Janni blurted in amazement.
+Neha blurted in amazement.
 "This is the Mahatma you're speaking of!"

 "But Colonel…!"
-Janni started to let out, the idea of having to talk down to the Mahatma making her sick to her stomach and her legs shake.
+Neha started to let out.
+Adherence to her commander or not, the idea of having to talk down to the Mahatma made her sick to her stomach.

-For some reason Janni couldn't tell whether her commander was being sarcastic or if she actually did care for her subordinate's well being.
+For some reason Neha couldn't tell whether her commander was being sarcastic or if she actually did care for her subordinate's wellbeing.
 Regardless, she decided now was the best opportunity to leave before anything bad happened.
 "You should get some rest yourself ma'am.
 With Zero back and all, I'm sure we'll all be quite busy in the future."

-"I'll worry about my own mental and physical health, thank you Janni.
-Please don't make any more of a fuss as you go."
-Rakshata waved her off.
+"I'll worry about my own mental and physical health, thank you Neha.
+Please don't make any more of a fuss as you go," Rakshata waved her off.

 Taking her cue, the assistant left as quickly as she had come in, leaving Rakshata alone in her office once more.
 Stifling a yawn, she turned and regarded the picture on her front desk, and wondered what things would have been like if the person in that photograph had still been with her…